 This applies especially to extended visits.
 If you'll be spending several days with your hosts, treat them to dinner out or offer to cook a meal for everyone.
-Use your cell phone to make long-distance phone calls.
+Use your own phone to make long-distance calls.
 Don't monopolize their computer or TV for your own purposes.

 Don't Wear Out Your Welcome

 You know the old joke about houseguests and fish stinking after three days.
 Be thoughtful when planning your trip, and be clear about your arrival and departure dates and times.
 For many hosts, nothing is more stressful than not knowing when a houseguest plans on leaving.

 You May Also Like

 Christmas Markets: Europe and Beyond